 - And kind neighbors always ready with cups of espresso or to lend a hand.

-When I think of Italy, love is in the air, alright.
+Love is in the air!
 And in the food, the places, and the smiles on people’s faces!

 Happy San Valentino from Italy!